x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/apply-retention-policy.md

 For detailed syntax and parameter information, see [Set-Mailbox](https://technet.microsoft.com/library/a0d413b9-d949-4df6-ba96-ac0906dedae2.aspx).

-### Use the Shell to apply a retention policy to multiple mailboxes
+### Use Exchange Online PowerShell to apply a retention policy to multiple mailboxes

 This example applies the new retention policy New-Retention-Policy to all mailboxes that have the old policy Old-Retention-Policy.